ZDSPunisherspb.comHomeMarker TechStoreLinks

 · Relatively minimal modifications were done to mount the markers together.
 Primarily, mounting holes were drilled to link the frames and bodies together.
 Most of the other modifications were weight reduction or cosmetic.

-- Note number 2: The only thing to remember here is I didn't have one straightforward step-by-step creation method for this project.
-It was heavily conceptualized, both in my head and on the computer, but even then the majority of it was on-the-fly work.
-I came up with an idea and visualized it for a while, then made changes to it or another part of the depending on the situation.
-Some parts of this project weren't planned out at all.
-Sometimes that's okay, and it's how this went down.
+Note: this page was originally written in July 2006, then uploaded to the website in november 2006 for public viewing.
+The only thing to remember here is I didn't have a straightforward step-by-step creation method for this project.
+It was first conceptualized in my head and on the computer before I ever sat down to put anything together.
+Some parts of this project weren't planned out whatsoever.
+Sometimes that's okay, and this page shows how it all went down.

 Conception:

-Around here we play a lot of Big Game format events.
+Here in Michigan we play a lot of Big Game format events at the nearby fields.
 These involve a massive playfield, more than a thousand players on each team, and just about any marker you can find.
 Some people even take out a "sidearm" in addition to their main gun.
 What a perfect place to use a double gun!
 It will turn a lot of heads as well as be useful out on the field, especially when you're trying to attack an area housing 150 players on the opposite team.

 I've wanted to make a "double Ion" for a few months, but once I started making actual plans for it I quickly decided it'd be nicer to go for the triple Ion instead.
-That way the gun would be centered in the middle and have that much increased firepower.
-Disadvantages would include being heavier and requiring more money to shoot (since you'll be firing another one shot for every pull, already two shots in the first place).
+That way the gun would be centered in the middle and have increased firepower.
+The disadvantages would include being heavier and requiring more money to operate, since wasting paint is very easy.
 This will be expensive to run...much more expensive than it will cost initially.
 But that's okay, it's money well spent.
 Also remember that I won't be shooting it continuously, I do own other guns too...so it won't be used continuously while I'm on the field.

 Arrangement:

-Okay, so what exactly will this take?
+What exactly will this system require?
 I would essentially need three separate Ions, at least two regulators, and at least two tanks for them.
-The main part of making this work would be mounting the guns together so they're connected, and move as one unit.
-For this I decided that making a V-shaped mount would work okay.
-I want to place at least two of them on the gun (maybe more if I have enough room).
+The main part of making this work would be mounting the guns together so they're connected and move as one unit.
+For this I decided that making a V-shaped mount would be effective and easy to make.
+I want to place at least two mounts on the gun to hold things together.
 These will be easy for me to make, while at the same time being probably the most difficult part of this whole project....or at least the most time consuming.

-The idea behind this is to forget about combining guns into the same unit, and just let each individual gun do its thing.
+The idea is to forget about combining guns into the same unit, and just let each individual gun do its thing.
 Except all mounted together.
-That way, each gun will perform just as good as if it were all alone; each gun would have its own functional eye system, etc etc. The alternative would be to combine electronics and synchronize the guns, but that might not turn out as good since every gun works differently.
-That'll be saved for another day.
+That way, each gun will perform just as good as if it were all alone; each gun would have its own functional eye system, its own dwell setting, etc. The alternative would be to combine electronics and synchronize the guns, but that might not turn out as good since every gun works differently.

 Only one gun will need to have a trigger.
 So the first issue is why not use only one frame, instead of three?
 Performance would suck if I used one solenoid for all markers, so I will put one solenoid for each assembly.
 I figure it'd be a lot easier to let the frame act as the mount and protect the electronics/solenoid, instead of making a custom housing or tray mount for everything.
 If I did that, I would essentially be recreating the stock frame, except shorter, which would be a waste of time in my opinion.
 Using stock frames to carry it out will make the setup a little more big and bulky, but it's the better route I think.
 The two side guns won't need triggers, I can connect everything to the center gun.